Conjectural estimates on the Mordell-Weil and Tate-Shafarevich groups of an abelian variety: Notations

 \section{Notations}

-Throughout the text we will consider an abelian variety $A$ of dimension $g$ defined over a number field $K$.
-We denote $D_K$ the absolute value of the discriminant of the field $K$.
-To $A$ one can associate different objets, as the conductor, the $L$-function, the Faltings height, the Tate-Shafarevich group and the regulator.
-For the notations we follow \cite{serre.zeta}, \cite{lockhart-rosen-silverman}, \cite{milne} , \cite{manin}, \cite{gross}, \cite{tate.bourbaki.bsd} and \cite{cornell-silverman}.
+Throughout the text, we will consider an abelian variety $A$ of dimension $g$ defined over a number field $K$.
+We denote $d = [K:\rat]$ the degree and $D_K$ the absolute value of the discriminant of the field $K$.
+To $A$ one can associate different objects: the canonical regulator, the Tate-Shafarevich group, the conductor, the $L$-function, the Faltings' height.